dantepawn/OrbitOrganizer/README.md

 # OrbitOrganizer
 A serverless AI agent that organizes documents, manages tasks, and keeps track of calendar events

 An AI-powered scheduling assistant that integrates Telegram with Google Calendar, deployed on [Modal](https://modal.com).
-Send natural language scheduling requests to your Telegram bot (e.g., "Schedule a team meeting tomorrow at 3pm" or "Book gym sessions every Monday and Wednesday at 7am"), and the agent will automatically parse your intent using GPT-4o-mini and create the corresponding events in your Google Calendar.
-Built with [LangGraph](https://github.com/langchain-ai/langgraph) for structured agent workflow orchestration, the app features a two-node graph: a planner node that converts natural language into structured event data, and a booking node that interfaces with the Google Calendar API.
-The serverless architecture on Modal ensures the bot is always available without managing infrastructure, while Modal Volumes securely store your Google OAuth credentials.
+Send natural language scheduling requests to your Telegram bot (e.g., "Schedule a team meeting tomorrow at 3pm" or "Book gym sessions every Monday and Wednesday at 7am"), and the agent will automatically parse your intent using GPT-5-mini and create the corresponding events in your Google Calendar.
+Built with [LangGraph](https://github.com/langchain-ai/langgraph) for structured agent workflow orchestration

 📄 DeepSeek OCR (Modal Function)